- 1 Getting Started

 Use art recipes files to tell Templative how to modify Art using your Content files.

-Art Recipes commands are seperated into overlays, style updates, and text replacements.
+Art recipes use commands to describe what to do with the art files.
+Commands are seperated into overlays, style updates, and text replacements.

-These operations are done in order, starting with loading the template art file specified at the top.
-By default, Templative looks for the starter template files in the `/art/templates` folder.
+These operations are done in order, starting with loading the first art file specified at the top.

 Overlays

 Use overlays to layer svg files on top of one another.
-By default, Templative looks for overlays in the `art/graphicalInserts` directory.
+By default, Templative looks for overlays in the art

 By default, the top left corner of overlay is placed at the top left corner of the template document.
 But we can also manually specify the position of the top left corner of our overlay.
 To make sure you like its position, copy the x,y positions of the overlay in the main template file and pass those values to Templative.